semantifyit/actions-spec/README.md

 ### Grounding (Request Mapping)

+?> _TODO_ will be done with an extended version of Xquery and Handlebars.

 ### Lifting (Response Mapping)

 The example below shows a response mapping.
 An Offer is returned as a result of a SearchAction.
 A potential action is attached to the Offer instance,with the result of a smtfy:link function as its object.
 This function returns an action (a SHACL node shape with targetClass schema:Action and its subtypes) with the given parameters filled with the specified value (schema:identifier is filled with the ID of the returned Offer).